Here are some answers on knee pain when you lunge, plus checking in with a few responses from EFI readers.

 I headed off to ask Curb, and this was his reply.

-I’d look at a couple of things for shoes that you use for standing in for long periods of time:
+I’d look at a couple of things for shoes that you use for standing in for long periods:

 - Wide toe-box.

-- A lower heel drop than regular shoes; you don’t need zero-drop (level heel and forefoot) though you can certainly try this but 4-8 mm is fine.
+- A lower heel drop than regular shoes; you don’t need zero-drop (level heel and forefoot) though you can undoubtedly try this 4-8 mm is fine.

-- I would add a bit of cushioning and not go with a completely cushion-free sole.
+- I would add a bit of cushioning and not go with an utterly cushion-free sole.

 Curb Ivanic, MS, CSCS